-7 Compliments About Appearance To Think About Carefully Before Dishing Out
+7 Appearance-Based Compliments To Think About

 Have you ever given a compliment and had it totally backfire?
 Sometimes we make problematic compliments completely on accident, unaware that our words have implications.
 You can never be completely sure whether somebody will perceive things the same way you do, though.
 The best thing to do when someone takes offense at your words, IMO, is apologize, remember not to use that compliment again with that person, and move on.
 If it's your friend, I'm sure they're just glad they've been able to share some kind of lesson in the value of your words.

 As long as somebody's intentions are good, I personally have no problem correcting a sentence structure or a phrase that they didn't realize was body shaming.
 After all, I've made just as many mistakes with my words as the next person, and how is anybody meant to learn if we don't educate each other?

 Of course, many of these compliments are definitely things that some people would love to hear.
 I know my mother gets giddy anytime somebody asks her about weight loss, for instance.
 But when family members approach me in a similar vein and I know I've gained 30 pounds since I last saw them, I can't help but cringe.
 Our words will have different meanings to different people, but it's better to be safe than sorry.
 Here are seven compliments to take a moment to think about before dishing out.